 Future of Work: Green Jobs

 The world of work is changing.
 Climate change and urbanization will drastically impact future generations.
 These global challenges will both be threats and opportunities for young people.
 Digitalisation and globalisation have sparked radical shifts in how we live and work.
 The COVID-19 pandemic has catalysed these trends even further by spurring the fourth industrial revolution.
 It has increased the need for restructuring the world of work.
 In this revolution, almost all jobs will change.
 The ‘Green Economy’ is emerging as a potential solution to the rising challenges of climate change, poverty alleviation, and inequality reduction.
 It enables countries to generate an inclusive economic transformation, one by which decency becomes a central feature of job creation.
+This transition requires investments in renewable energy and more sustainable production processes, but that requires not only large-scale investments and capital allocation, but labour, and green jobs are essential to making the transition work.

 The ‘greening’ of economies is understood as a process through which resources are reallocated from unsustainable production systems to sustainable and regenerative ones.
 Human well-being and stability are an inherent part of its process.